 | Countertop fabrication | 87–101 | IKEA countertop partner | Custom countertops are fabricated off-site.
 Typically about 2 weeks.
 During this time you have no countertop surface and likely no functioning sink. |

 | Countertop installation | ~101 | IKEA countertop partner | Countertop installed, including sink cutout and edge finishing.
 Note: if you are using a matching single-piece panel backsplash (e.g., TARNHULT), the backsplash is not installed at this stage — it requires its own separate measurement visit first.
-Confirmed: April 29, 2026 |
+Issue discovered post-install: despite the kitchen plan specifying a 30″ oven, the countertop pieces adjacent to the oven opening were positioned less than 30″ apart — meaning the oven would not fit.
+The countertop installer had us sign off on measurements on installation day, but verifying appliance-opening tolerances should be the installer’s responsibility, not the homeowner’s.
+Resolution required coordinating with the countertop company to notch out sections so the oven can sit flush against the wall.
+Installed: April 29, 2026 (8:30 AM – 9:00 PM) |

-| Backsplash measurement | ~103 | IKEA countertop partner | The backsplash area is measured only after the countertop is installed.
+| Backsplash measurement (initial) | ~103 | IKEA countertop partner | The backsplash area is measured only after the countertop is installed.
 This was not disclosed upfront.
 The technician needs to see the installed countertop to template the backsplash panel precisely.
 This is a separate visit from the countertop measurement.
-Confirmed: April 30, 2026 |
+Measured: April 30, 2026 |

 Looking at the timeline above, the hands-on work (demolition, cabinet install, countertop install, finishing) adds up to roughly 2–3 weeks.
 The remaining 5–13 weeks is waiting: waiting for appointments, waiting for quotes, waiting for stock, waiting for fabrication.
 The biggest time-savers are responding to IKEA quickly, following up when things stall (especially after the pre-installation visit), and starting to order cabinets the moment your quote is approved rather than waiting for IKEA to initiate.